sashinpivotal/dsa-2022-10/readme.md

 ## Lab 2.6 Queue

 - Optional exercise
-  - Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab)
+  - Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab)?
-  - Try to implement the queue with a singular link node to verify with your logic
+  - Try to implement the queue with a singular link node and see if "enqueue() to the tail" and "dequeue() from head" work

 ## Quiz after day 4